LILCMU/vl53l0x-ccs/README.md

  By Arnan (Roger) Sipitakiat<br>
  Learning Inventions Laboratory, Chiang Mai University

 Based on the VL53L0X library for the Arduino by Pololu.
-See project on [GitHub](https://github.com/pololu/vl53l0x-arduino)
+See the project on [GitHub](https://github.com/pololu/vl53l0x-arduino)

 ## Summary